ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 of the ADDRESS_REQUEST capsule SHALL respond with an Assigned Address with a matching Request ID.
 If the requested address was assigned, the IP Address and IP Prefix Length fields in the Assigned Address response SHALL be set to the assigned values.
-If the requested address was not assigned, the IP Address SHALL be all-zero and the IP Prefix Length SHALL be the maximum length (0.0.0.0/32 or
+If the requested address was not assigned, the IP address SHALL be all-zero and the IP Prefix Length SHALL be the maximum length (0.0.0.0/32 or
 ::/128) to indicate that no address was assigned.
 These address rejections SHOULD NOT be included in subsequent ADDRESS_ASSIGN capsules.
 Note that other Assigned Address